Skip to Content

 Programs

-1. Business
+1. Education

-The School of Education at the University of Mount Union offers various undergraduate, graduate, and endorsement programs in Teacher Education.
+The School of Education at the University of Mount Union offers various undergraduate, graduate, and endorsement programs in Education.
 The School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and our programs are approved by the Ohio Department of Higher Education.

-For a list of University of Mount Union programs identified as potentially leading to Educator licensure, applicable licensures and/or endorsements, and individual U.S. state and territory determinations for meeting education requirements, please see State-by-State Determinations.
+For a list of the University of Mount Union programs identified as potentially leading to Educator licensure, applicable licensures and/or endorsements, and individual U.S. state and territory determinations for meeting education requirements, please see State-by-State Determinations.

 Undergraduate Programs